The Texas Resisting Arrest, Search, or Transportation law makes it illegal to forcefully obstruct a police officer from making an arrest.

 Note that Section 545.421 of the Texas Transportation Code defines an entirely separate offense called Fleeing or Attempting to Elude Police Officer for the scenario in which someone “operates a motor vehicle and willfully fails or refuses to bring the vehicle to a stop or flees, or attempts to elude, a pursuing police vehicle when given a visual or audible signal to bring the vehicle to a stop.”

-The Penal Code codifies the Texas Resisting Arrest law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Resisting Arrest law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
 The crimes in this chapter generally relate to actions taken that work directly against government processes, such as administration of justice or incarceration.
 Learn more about the Texas offense of Resisting Arrest, Search, or Transportation below.

 The current Texas law defines the offense of Resisting Arrest, Search, or Transportation in Penal Code Section §38.03 as follows: